getify/asynquence/README.md

 You can also `abort()` a sequence at any time, which will prevent any further actions from occurring on that sequence (all callbacks will be ignored).
 The call to `abort()` can happen on the sequence API itself, or using the `abort` flag on a completion callback in any step (see example below).

-**NOTE: this code explicitly depends on [asyncGate.js](http://github.com/getify/asyncGate.js).** Either "ag.js" (or "ag.src.js") must be present prior to including "as.js" (or "as.src.js"), or you must bundle the two together in the proper order.

 ## Usage Examples

 Using the following example setup: